behavioral-ds/online-diversity/README.md

 the `make` build system for running analysis and generating intermediary results, as well as plotting figures.
 Usage examples:

-  - `make fig1` – generates all the analysis required, and the figure `plots/Fig1.pdf`;
+  - `make fig1` – generates all the analysis required, and plots the figure `plots/Fig1.pdf`;
   - `make clean` – removes all generated files (`*.rds`, `*.dat`);
   - `make all` – reproduces all analysis and all plots. **WARNING**: this can take a while to execute, and might require a machine with